la2050/challenge/_2021/live/the-dream-center-foundation.md

   mentorship, and case management with access to community service opportunities, work experience, and our Adult Education program for GED attainment, financial literacy, and development of other life skills.
-Approximately how many people will be directly impacted by this proposal?: '30000' Approximately how many people will be indirectly impacted by this proposal?: '50000' Please describe the broader impact of your proposal.: >- The Dream Center measures its impact in this capacity by counting the number of individuals in need that have access to our resources.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '30000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '50000' Describe how Los Angeles County will be different if your work is successful.: >- The Dream Center measures its impact in this capacity by counting the number of individuals in need that have access to our resources.
 In the surrounding neighborhood of Service Planning Area 4 (SPA 4), approximately 228,148 or